Achieved higher quality data and a 97% efficiency gain in data processing, by automating and optimizing high-friction workflows

 Extended the visual narrative to support Business data, Consumer data, and B2C database content.

-Updating and adding to this visual language was a continual parallel effort, as the narrative of Data Axle data was in constant evolution.
+Managing this visual language was a continual parallel effort, as the narrative of Data Axle data was in constant evolution.

 Database logos